DanielLee271828/daniellee271828.github.io/_pages/publications.md

 but do not get accepted.

+I also write articles about Fluid Mechanics, Geophysics, Rotational Mechanics and Combinatorial Chemistry in school Science society newsletter - Sound of Science before.

+An article about Fintech and Blockchain will be released.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}